If you’re a newbie duck owner trying to figure out their mating and egg-laying process, you must be asking the same question, “Do ducks need a mate”?

 Wild ducks breed and reproduce during spring through early summer where there are:

-- Abundance of food, such as protein-rich crustaceans and vitamin-rich plants
+- Abundances of food, such as protein-rich crustaceans and vitamin-rich plants

 - More sunlight hours